CRGE Investors Have Opportunity to Lead Charge Enterprises, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 11, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Charge Enterprises, Inc. ("Charge" or the "Company") (NASDAQ: CRGE).
+BENSALEM, Pa., June 14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Charge Enterprises, Inc. ("Charge" or the "Company") (NASDAQ: CRGE).

 Class Period: December 15, 2021 – February 28, 2024